Floodnut/Floodnut/README.md

 > Security

 #### Scheduled to do?
-> Server Programming with Angular and React
+> Fullstack Programming with Angular
 > Deep Learning and Machine Learning Basic
 > System Hacking

 #### I wanna do...
 > C and C# Programming
-> Server Programming with Angular and React
+> Fullstack Programming
 > Financial Deep Learning

 <!--